roman-16/QuickSearch/README.md

 # Installation
 Clone or download the repository and open the [index.html](https://github.com/Wavum/wavum.github.io/blob/master/index.html) with your favorite browser.

+# Beta
+The beta can be tested on the [github page](https://wavum.github.io/QuickSearch/).

 # Future
 Future projects will be shown on the [project page](https://github.com/Wavum/QuickSearch/projects).